cisnes/BITCORN-Multinode/README.md

 ## Adding more MNs to your already existing chunk of BITCORN masternodes

+First make sure you are in the BITCORN-Multinode folder where the script is, type the command

+	cd BITCORN-Multinode

 The script works the following way that the -c(ount) flag defines the TOTAL number of MNs on the VPS.
 If you already have 3 masternodes and wish to install one more, you need to use the number 4 on the -c flag.
 Like so:

 ```bash
 ./install.sh -p bitcorn -c 4 -n 6